 Therefore, in this article, we will focus on comparing the most popular slicers, their pros and cons, and answer: is it still worth it to buy a Simplify3D license?

-Simplify3D still has some advantages over the remaining slicers.
-The most important one is the possibility to work with multiple processes.
-Cura and PrusaSlicer have come a long way and are more than enough for most use cases.
-If you run a 3D printing shop, it is arguably still worth its 150$ cost per license.
+Simplify3D still has some advantages over the remaining slicers, with the most important one being the possibility to work with multiple processes.
+Cura and PrusaSlicer have come a long way and are more than enough for most use cases, but if you run a 3D printing shop, it is arguably still worth paying for a Simplify3D License.

 I will treat every aspect in detail throughout the article, but here is a quick summary of the current state of Simplify3D compared to Cura and PrusaSlic3r: